umbertozanovello/OpenStandard-CoilID/README.md

 The standard accepts voltage levels equal to 3.3 V and 5 V. While this meet the supply voltages of most of the microcontrollers and non-negotiated USB, their level is high enough to make them less sensitive to cross talk due to capacitive coupling with respect to lower voltage levels[<sup>1</sup>](https://www.i2c-bus.org/voltage-level/)

-#### Communication Bus

-Considering the reduced space available on the coil-side PCB, the communication bus must not add excessive complexity to the circuitry.

-The standard makes use of an I2C protocol to trasfer the data (see Communication Layer section).
-I2C requires only two lines (SDA, SCL) in addition to the DC supply and ground.
-The standards recommends to add 10 kOhm pull-up resistors both on the SDA and SDL lines and both on the coil- system-side.
-This reference value helps to contain the bus time constant and guarantees a reliable low logic voltage level for the open-drain transistors.

 ### Communication Layer